AndrewBarrett182/DevOps-Fundamental-Project/README.md

 > - A functioning front-end website and integrated API's, using Flask.
 >
 > - Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.

+### My Approach

+For my project, I decided to create an application for a simple online marketplace

 ## Architecture